-Driving Test: The driving test will test applicants' ability to drive legally and safely.
+Skills Test: The driving test will test applicants' ability to drive legally and safely.
 Applicants must pass the driving test with a score of 80 or better out of 100 possible points.
-For more information on what applicants will be evaluated on, please visit: http://www.dol.wa.gov/driverslicense/drivingtest.html.
+Applicants who arrive late for their scheduled tests will not be allowed to test.
+For more information on what applicants will be evaluated on, please visit the Department of Licensing's driving test page.

 Applicants may provide their own vehicles or use one of our vehicles to use for the driving test.
-Our cars are small to midsize sedans with automatic transmissions.
+Our cars are midsize sedans with automatic transmissions.
 If using our car, applicants are encouraged to schedule a practice session prior to the test to become comfortable with the operation of the vehicle.
 Pick-up and drop-off services are available.
-Please see Pick-Up and Drop-Off section below.
+Please see the Pick-Up and Drop-Off section below.

 The following requirements must be met if applicants elect to use their own vehicles for the driving test:

-Adult students must carry a valid learner's permit or license during every lesson.
-To reschedule or cancel lessons, students must contact the main office by phone (425-643-0116) or by email (email@example.com) at least 2 business days (48 hours) before the scheduled lesson.
+General Information: Adult students must carry a valid learner's permit or license during every lesson.
+To reschedule or cancel lessons, students must log into Schedule Agent at least 2 business days (48 hours) before the scheduled lesson.
 Weekends and holidays are not considered business days.
-If a student cancels a lesson less than 2 business days in advance or fails to show up for a lesson, he/she will be charged as if he were present at the lesson.
+If a student cancels a lesson less than 2 business days in advance or fails to show up for a lesson, they will be charged as if he were present at the lesson.

-Pick-up and Drop-off services are available for adult lessons and for applicants registered to take the driver license driving test.
-The pick-up and drop-off location must be within 5 miles and 10 minutes of one of our branch locations.
+Pick-Up & Drop-Off Service: Pick-up and Drop-off services are available for adult lessons and for applicants registered to take the driver license driving test.
+The pick-up and drop-off location must be within 5 miles and 10 minutes of the branch location selected.
 If additional travel time is required for an adult lesson, it will be deducted from the lesson time.